-By June 1 candidates for tenure shall submit to their department chair a list from which to solicit letters of recommendation.
-This list shall include, but not be limited to, all tenured faculty in the department, and also three to five individuals who are faculty or professionals outside the College of Education.
-It is the department chair's responsibility to solicit a written evaluation and recommendation for or against tenure or a written statement of abstention from each tenured member of the candidate's department.
-In addition, the chair will solicit letters from other individuals on the candidate's list, including faculty or professionals outside the College of Education.
+By June 1 candidates for tenure shall submit to their ADAPPA a list from which to solicit letters of recommendation.
+This list shall include, but not be limited to, all tenured faculty in the college, and also three to five individuals who are faculty or professionals outside the College of Education.
+It is the ADAPPA's responsibility to solicit a written evaluation and recommendation for or against tenure or a written statement of abstention from each tenured member of the candidate's college.
+In addition, the ADAPPA will solicit letters from other individuals on the candidate's list, including faculty or professionals outside the College of Education.
 All of the letters solicited shall be from individuals knowledgeable about the candidate's teaching, scholarship, professional development, and/or service.
-The department chair's request for letters of recommendation shall include the College of Education criteria for tenure.
+The ADAPPA's request for letters of recommendation shall include the College of Education criteria for tenure.
 All persons asked to write letters of recommendation shall be informed that these documents will be accessible to the faculty member.
-The department chair shall promptly provide the candidate with a list of those from whom letters have been requested.
+The ADAPPA shall promptly provide the candidate with a list of those from whom letters have been requested.
 The deadline for receipt of letters is August 15.
-The department chair shall be responsible for transmitting these recommendations to the candidate for inclusion in the candidate's tenure credentials file.
+The ADAPPA shall be responsible for transmitting these recommendations to the candidate for inclusion in the candidate's tenure credentials file.
 (See section 5.4 below.)

-K.5.3 Department Chair's Recommendation.
+K.5.3 ADAPPA's Recommendation.

-By August 26, the department chair (or the appointee of the Dean, in the case of a department chair seeking tenure) shall review his or her written recommendation regarding tenure and the reasons for the recommendation with the faculty member.
+By August 26, the ADAPPA (or the appointee of the Dean, in the case the ADAPPA is seeking promotion) shall review his or her written recommendation regarding tenure and the reasons for the recommendation with the faculty member.
 The faculty member may submit a letter of exception to the Dean by August 31.
-The department chair shall submit the candidate's request for tenure, the department chair's recommendation and reasons for the recommendation, and all letters of recommendation to the candidate by August 31 for inclusion in the candidate's tenure credentials file.
+The ADAPPA shall submit the candidate's request for tenure, the ADAPPA's recommendation and reasons for the recommendation, and all letters of recommendation to the candidate by August 31 for inclusion in the candidate's tenure credentials file.